 - Departmental assistantships are assigned by the Department Head of Agricultural Economics.
 Information on applying for graduate assistantships may be obtained from the Department of Agricultural Economics. - 2.
 Leave should be discussed with the major project advisor and the advisor's approval is required before taking leave.
 For extended leave (longer than one week), for student's on departmental assistantship, the Department Head must also approve the leave.
 Leave slips, available in the main office, should be filled out and signed. - 3.
 GRA and GTA appointments are not provided to students on academic probation.
 During these times concentration on class work is essential. - 4.
 New students on GRA and GTA appointments will be assigned a temporary major professor to supervise assistantship duties.
 After a more permanent major advisor is selected, assistantship supervision will move to the new major advisor at a time convenient to both professors. - 5.
-GRAs and GTAs are to report on their activities related to class work and assistantship activities for the previous term in December and May.
-These forms should be submitted to the Department Head.
+GRAs and GTAs are to report on their activities related to class work and assistantship activities annually by the end of May each year for the prior academic year and summer term.
+These forms should be submitted to the Director of Graduate Studies and Graduate Coordinator.
 Graduate Assistant Report forms are available from the Graduate Coordinator or on the Department website. - 6.
 Maximum and Minimum Credit Hours per Semester - a) The maximum number of credit hours in which a graduate student employed on an assistantship can enroll is 12 hours for the fall and spring terms and 9 hours during the summer.
-Students desiring to enroll in credit hours exceeding the maximum number permitted should be in good academic standing and obtain permission from their advisor and forward the permission to the Graduate School for final approval. - b) The policy of the Department of Agricultural Economics is that on-campus students using faculty and physical resources should enroll for credit hours commensurate with the use of each type of resource.
+Students desiring to enroll in credit hours exceeding the maximum number permitted should be in good academic standing and obtain permission from their advisor and forward the permission to the Graduate School for final approval.

+b) The policy of the Department of Agricultural Economics is that on-campus students using faculty and physical resources should enroll for credit hours commensurate with the use of each type of resource.
 For the fall and spring semester, students should enroll in a minimum 6 semester credit hours including research credit hours.
 Students on grants/fellowships should be aware that some assistantships require summer enrollment.